Sam A. Baker State Park

 Sam A. Baker State Park is a public recreation area encompassing 5323 acre in the Saint Francois Mountains region of the Missouri Ozarks.
 The state park offers fishing, canoeing, swimming, camping, and trails for hiking and horseback riding.
 The visitor and nature center is housed in a historic building that was originally constructed as a stable in 1934.
+Twenty-five buildings and five structures comprise the Sam A. Baker State Park Historic District, a national historic district listed on the National Register of Historic Places in 1985.

 History

 The state park was acquired in 1926 and is named for Missouri governor Sam Aaron Baker who encouraged the development of the park in his home county.
 In the 1930s, the Civilian Conservation Corps added many structures to the park including the park office and visitors center, which was originally used as a stable, the stone dining lodge, most of the park's cabins, and the backpacking shelters on the Mudlick Trail.
-Twenty-five buildings and five structures comprise the Sam A. Baker State Park Historic District, a national historic district listed on the National Register of Historic Places in 1985.